-I ran my own internet businesses for 12 years and specialised in getting better rankings for my own and clients websites.
+As an introduction I am one of the Finance Directors who work with FD Capital I ran my own internet businesses for 12 years and specialised in getting better rankings for my own and clients websites.
 I no longer actively work in that area though I have kept my hand in with a couple of content websites, if you are interested then visit BrassKangaroo that should give you an idea of the types of sites I used to run.

 The three big factors in 2019 are Quality of content and Quality of backlinks and Quality of User Experience.

 Quality Content is easy to understand but in particular Google seeks interesting, unique and long form content, more of the reasons for that in future posts, but ensure that each of your main pages are very rich with content and long, ie 2,000 – 3,000 words.
 Longer than 3,000 words seems not to make any difference suggesting Google ignors or selects page snippets if a page is longer than that length, shorter than 2,000 words becomes an issue from the user metric point of view, see below for more details.
 Experience of Google and extensive testing by industry experts suggest the current ideal length is 2,000-3,000 words, so that should be your benchmark for all posts and pages.
+Of course not all pages are suitable for large amounts of text and some of your web site pages are there to attract attention and show case your products, but in general long pages have better metrics such as time on page and have lower bounce rates which Google then rewards.

 Quality of backlinks the sites that link to your website are known as backlinks in short these are votes for your site, but whilst back in 2010 it was volume that mattered now it is quality, what topic the links cover and what sort of reputation or trust level the sites enjoy overall.
 Google has their own reputational scoring system which is not shared but is at least partially understood by Search Engine professionals.
 If you want to learn more about Google and its scoring system then I can recommend Moz this is a community of higher end Search Professionals but also a tool which attempts to score and analyse sites using their own scoring algorithmn which in turn is refined to be reflective of how Google scores sites.

 Building quality links is therefore essential to achieving long term success and it is also the reason why sites that look professional but have not undertaken professional quality marketing don’t perform.
+Collecting quality links is a real challenge and you need to be doing this on a weekly and daily basis, Google measure the rate of backlink gain and loss and decides how interesting a website site is by the growth of its back link profile.

 Quality of User experience starting in around Feb 2011 Google began to treat websites differently the results on page #1 get all the traffic and once a page on a website begins to reach this position in the SERPS (Search Engine Results Placement) then a new scoring system kicks in this looks at how a page performs by measures such as